AOL to AI

 With online dating, we accepted that genuine feelings could develop from text exchanges and photos before physical meetings.
 AI companionship simply removes the final step, that eventual physical meeting, which was already becoming optional.

-The proportion of 18-year-olds with driver’s licenses dropped from 80% in 1983 to 60% in 2022.
+The proportion of 18-year-olds with driver’s licenses has dropped sharply over the past four decades.
 The car as a tool for physical freedom has been replaced by the smartphone as a tool for digital freedom.
 Today, physical proximity has lost its monopoly on social access.

-The clues aren’t even subtle.
-Economics is making obvious this growing acceptance and demand for AI companionship, which cultural commentary may overlook.
-NSFW AI platforms captured 14.5% market share from OnlyFans in 2024, up from 1.5% in 2023.
-OpenAI’s October 2025 policy reversal allowing erotica for verified adults was less about libertarian values and more about capturing massive demand.
-When 16% of American singles engage with AI romantic companions, and that figure rises to 33% for Gen Z, the economic imperative becomes impossible to ignore.
+The economics make the demand impossible to overlook, even where cultural commentary doesn’t look.
+NSFW AI platforms went from near-zero to capturing a substantial share of OnlyFans' market in a single year.
+OpenAI's October 2025 policy reversal allowing erotica for verified adults was less about libertarian values and more about capturing massive demand.
+When one in six American singles engage with AI romantic companions, rising to one in three among Gen Z, the economic imperative becomes impossible to ignore.

 We like it easy

-AI is not convincing people to try something new.
-No, it’s offering them an optimized version of what they’ve been doing their entire emotional lives.
-Millennials were bottle-fed digital intimacy during adolescence by learning during their most formative years that screens could carry real emotional weight, that vulnerability through text felt safer than vulnerability face-to-face.
+AI gave people the optimized version of what they had already spent two decades practicing.
+Millennials learned during their most formative years that screens could carry real emotional weight.
+Vulnerability through text felt safer than vulnerability face-to-face.
 Gen Z never tasted an alternative.

 AI companions took those learned patterns and made them frictionless: always available, perfectly consistent and zero-risk instead of screenshot-vulnerable.